Editorial guidance for Experience League authors

 • Use bullet lists when order is not important.

-• Keep list entry brief, usually no more than one sentence (or single word or incomplete sentence).
+• Keep each list entry brief, usually no more than one sentence (or single word or incomplete sentence).

 Lengthy commentary about the list item should be placed on the next line as an indented paragraph.
 Your list should be easily scannable.